Judicial Branch Governance | Judicial Council of California

 The 21 voting members of the Judicial Council―as established in the California Constitution―consist of the Chief Justice, 14 judicial officers appointed by the Chief Justice, 4 attorney members appointed by the State Bar Board of Trustees, and 1 member from each house of the Legislature.
 Council members do not represent any particular constituency but act in the best interests of the statewide judicial system and the public.

 The council also has approximately 10 advisory members who include court executives or administrators, the chair of the council’s Trial Court Presiding Judges Advisory Committee, and the president of the California Judges Association.
-Staggered terms, with roughly one-third of the council’s membership changing each year, ensure continuity while creating opportunities for new participation and input.
+Staggered terms, with roughly one-third of the council’s membership changing yearly, ensure continuity while creating opportunities for new participation and input.
 The council performs most of its work through internal committees and advisory committees and task forces.

 Council Advisory Committees